Motivational Monday: Creamy Steak Fettuccine

 Total Time: 30 mins (according to delish, but we say more like 40 min)

-- Add cooked pasta to sauce and toss until coated, then add spinach and toss until wilted.
+Add cooked pasta to the sauce and toss until coated, then add spinach and toss until wilted.

 So....give it a try and let us know how you liked it!
 Post your pic on social media of your dish.
 And YES...the image above was my actual dish!
 Happy cooking!